Mueller's office questioned Sessions in Russia investigation

 by The New York Times.
 She declined to say if the attorney general turned over any documents or communications to Mueller's office.

-The White House said it is cooperating with Mueller's investigation and press secretary Sarah Sanders said she didn't know if Sessions and Trump discussed the interview on Monday when Sessions was at the White House.
-White House special counsel Ty Cobb did not immediately respond to a request for comment.
+The White House said it is cooperating with Mueller's investigation.
+White House special counsel Ty Cobb declined to comment.

+Trump told reporters Tuesday afternoon that he wasn't worried about what Sessions told Mueller's team.

+"No, I'm not at all concerned," Trump said in the Oval Office.
+He added that he and Sessions did not discuss the conversation when the attorney general visited the White House on Monday.

 According to CNN research

-, Sessions is the 15th member of the Trump administration, including former and current officials, who are known to have been interviewed in the Russia investigation.
+, Sessions is the 15th member of the Trump administration, including former and current officials, who are known to have been interviewed in the Russia investigation that is currently led by Mueller and was previously led by then-FBI Director James Comey.

 Last week, two people familiar with the process told CNN